 - A. The required PGAB for this mixture shall be 70E-28. - B. RAP may not be used. - C. The Maine DOT will conduct the job mix verification.
 The aggregate qualities shall meet the design traffic level of 3 to <10 million ESALS for mix placed under this contract.
 Minimum and Maximum PGAB content limits from 401.21 shall not apply. - D. The MTA will conduct the job mix verification.
 The aggregate qualities shall meet the design traffic level of 10 to <30 million ESALS for mix placed under this contract.
 The design verification, Quality Control, and Acceptance tests for this mix will be performed at 75 gyrations.
-(N design) - E. A material transfer vehicle (MTV) shall be used for the placement of Hot Mix Asphalt wearing surface on all roadways including acceleration and deceleration lanes and all ramps and the outside shoulders. - F. Joints shall be constructed as the "notched wedge" type in accordance with Subsection 401.17. - G. Joint density will be measured in accordance with Subsection 401.165. - H. PGAB shall conform to the provisions of 403.02 Polymer Modified PGAB for HMA - I. The contractor shall furnish a quality control technician equipped with an approved densometer to ensure density requirements are met. - J. Hydrated Lime may be incorporated into the mixture.
+(N design) - E. A material transfer vehicle (MTV) shall be used for the placement of Hot Mix Asphalt wearing surface on all roadways including acceleration and deceleration lanes and all ramps. - F. Joints shall be constructed as the "notched wedge" type in accordance with Subsection 401.17. - G. Joint density will be measured in accordance with Subsection 401.165. - H. PGAB shall conform to the provisions of 403.02 Polymer Modified PGAB for HMA - I. The contractor shall furnish a quality control technician equipped with an approved densometer to ensure density requirements are met. - J. Hydrated Lime shall be incorporated into the mixture. - K. The antistrip additive Zycotherm SP manufactured by Zydex Industries shall be incorporated into the PGAB at a rate of 0.125%.